New Coke: Development

-Goizueta also made a visit to his mentor and predecessor as the company's chief executive, the ailing Robert W. Woodruff, who had built Coke into an international brand following World War II.
-Goizueta claimed he had secured Woodruff's blessing for the reformulation, but many of Goizueta's closest friends within the company doubted that Woodruff understood Goizueta's intentions.
+Goizueta made a visit to his mentor and predecessor as the company's chief executive, the ailing Robert W. Woodruff, who had built Coca-Cola into an international brand following World War II.
+Goizueta claimed he had secured Woodruff's blessing for the reformulation, but many of Goizueta's closest friends within the company doubted that Woodruff fully understood Goizueta's intentions.
 Woodruff died in March 1985, a month before New Coke was launched.

 Launch

-New Coke was introduced on April 23, 1985.
+New Coke was introduced nationwide on April 23, 1985.
 Production of the original formulation ended later that week.
-In many areas, New Coke was initially introduced in "old" Coke packaging; bottlers used up remaining cans, cartons and labels before new packaging was widely available.
-Old cans containing New Coke were identified by their gold colored tops, while glass and plastic bottles had red caps instead of silver and white, respectively.
+In many areas, New Coke was initially sold in original Coke packaging; bottlers used up remaining cans, cartons and labels before new packaging became widely available.
+Old cans containing New Coke were identified by their gold colored tops, while glass and plastic bottles were given red caps, instead of silver or white, respectively.
 Bright yellow stickers indicating the change were placed on the cartons of multi-packs.

 The press conference at New York City's Lincoln Center to introduce the new formula did not go well.
 Reporters had already been fed questions by Pepsi, which was worried that New Coke would erase its gains.
-Goizueta, Coca-Cola's CEO, described the new flavor as "bolder", "rounder", and "more harmonious", and defended the change by saying that the drink's secret formula was not sacrosanct and inviolable.
-As far back as 1935, Coca-Cola sought kosher certification from Atlanta rabbi Tobias Geffen, and made two changes to the formula so the drink could be considered kosher (as well as halal and vegetarian).
+Goizueta, Coca-Cola's CEO, described the new flavor as "bolder", "rounder", and "more harmonious", and he defended the change by saying that the drink's secret formula was not sacrosanct and inviolable.
+As far back as 1935, Coca-Cola sought kosher certification from Atlanta rabbi Tobias Geffen and made two changes to the formula so the drink could be considered kosher (as well as halal and vegetarian).
 Goizueta also refused to admit that taste tests had led the change, calling it "one of the easiest decisions we've ever made".
-A reporter asked whether Diet Coke would also be reformulated "assuming [New Coke] is a success," to which Goizueta curtly replied, "No. And I didn't assume that this is a success.
+When a reporter asked whether Diet Coke would also be reformulated "assuming [New Coke] is a success," Goizueta curtly replied, "No. And I didn't assume that this is a success.
 This is a success."